 All employees required to receive bloodborne pathogen exposure prevention training are offered, but not required to receive, Hepatitis B vaccinations, at no cost.
 To receive the vaccine, employees must submit MCPS Form 230-32: Hepatitis B Virus Vaccination Authorization Form to Systemwide Safety Programs.
-After authorization is received, employees may contact one of the two MCPS-contracted clinics listed below for vaccination.
-Employees who received vaccination 10 or more years ago from an MCPS-contracted clinic should make an appointment with one of these two clinics to receive a titer test.
+After authorization is received, employees may contact the MCPS-contracted clinic listed below for vaccination.
+Employees who received vaccination 10 or more years ago from an MCPS-contracted clinic should make an appointment with this clinic to receive a titer test.
 This test will determine if a booster vaccination is necessary.

 All employees required to receive bloodborne pathogen exposure prevention training who decline to receive the Hepatitis B vaccination are required to submit MCPS Form 230-31: Mandatory Hepatitis B Virus Vaccination Declination Statement to Systemwide Safety Programs for compliance with MOSH regulations.

 Handwashing is a critical deterrent to the transmission of infectious organisms.
 Handwashing should be encouraged after using the toilet and immediately before eating.
 Handwashing is essential before and after any situation when hands might come in direct contact with blood, human or animal body secretions, and excretions.
 The importance of handwashing cannot be undermined by the belief that it is impractical.
 Adequate handwashing facilities must be available at all times.
 Good handwashing includes the following procedures:

 Each school health room has a biohazard waste box and lid with red biohazard bag.
 A sign titled, Contaminated Blood/Body Fluid Disposal Procedures, is posted above the box (replacement signs may be requested from Systemwide Safety Programs).
 Biomedical Waste Services (the MCPS contractor for biohazard waste removal) can be reached at 1-800-660-6581 to request a pickup when the biohazard container and/or sharps container is full.
-Systemwide Safety Programs pays for pick-up and replacement of biohazard boxes and sharps containers, but schools are responsible for purchasing replacement biohazard box lids.
+Division of Maintenance pays for pick-up and replacement of biohazard boxes and sharps containers, but schools are responsible for purchasing replacement biohazard box lids.

 If you have questions or need assistance, please contact Mr. Peter Park, Team Leader, Systemwide Safety Programs, Department of Facilities Management, at 240-314-1070 or via e-mail.

 Housekeeping and Daily Facility Cleaning Guidelines